risingwavelabs/risingwave-docs/docs/sql/data-types/data-type-array.md

 ### Unnest data from an array

-You can use the `unnest()` function to spread values in an array into seperate rows.
+You can use the `unnest()` function to spread values in an array into separate rows.

 ```sql
 SELECT unnest(array[1,2,3,4]);